Connecticut Second-Degree Sexual Assault Lawyer

 Charges and Penalties

 Second-degree sexual assault could be charged as either a Class B or a Class C felony.
 The main distinction is the age of the alleged victim.
 Sexual assault in the second degree in Connecticut is a Class B felony if the alleged victim of the offense is under 16 years old.
 All other sexual assaults in the second-degree crimes in Connecticut are Class C felonies with a mandatory minimum jail sentence of nine months.
-For more information about the penalties for this crime and how a Connecticut second-degree sexual assault lawyer could help, call today.
+For more information about the penalties associated with this crime and how a Connecticut sexual assault attorney could help, call today.

 If you were arrested for sexual assault, your next step should be contacting a Connecticut second-degree sexual assault lawyer.
-A top CT defense lawyer could work tirelessly for a swift resolution to your case.
+A local defense attorney could work tirelessly for a swift resolution to your case.
 Call today to schedule a case review.